2022 Highland Council election: Proposed boundary changes

+Candidates

+The total number of candidates fell from 166 in 2017 to 142.
+The election again saw the number of independent candidates outstrip the number selected by any political party as 40 stood for election – down from 61 in 2017.
+However, this was less than half the number which had regularly contested elections in Highland since the local government reforms in the 1990s which peaked at 108 in 2003 – the last election before the introduction of STV.
+The SNP fielded more candidates than any other political party at 23 – down from the 32 fielded at the previous election – but they did not contest every ward as they had in 2017.
+Both the Liberal Democrats and Conservatives contested every ward and stood 21 candidates each as they did in 2017.
+Labour stood 14 candidates – down from 18 – while the Greens stood 11 candidates – up from eight – and the Libertarians stood two candidates – up from one in 2017.
+The Trade Unionist and Socialist Coalition (TUSC) stood a candidate for the first time since 2012.
+For the first time, the Alba Party (four), the Scottish Family Party (one), the Independence for Scotland Party (ISP) (one) and the Freedom Alliance (one) stood candidates in a Highland election.
+Neither the Scottish Socialist Party, the United Kingdom Independence Party (UKIP) nor the Scottish Christian Party, which had all contested the 2017 elections, stood any candidates.

 Uncontested seats

 After nominations closed on 30 March 2022, there were not enough candidates in Caol and Mallaig to require an election: three candidates stood for the three seats available.
 As a result, Green candidate Andrew Baldrey, Liberal Democrats candidate John Colin Grafton and Conservative candidate Liz Saggers were elected without a poll.
 This was one of a number of uncontested wards across Scotland, with a total of 18 councillors automatically elected.
 Despite their candidate being elected without a poll, the lack of interest in standing for election was called a "threat to local democracy" by the Greens.
 During the 2017 local elections in Scotland, just three council wards were uncontested, but votes were held in every ward in both 2007 and 2012 – the first elections to use multi-member wards and the Single transferable vote.
 Public disinterest in standing for election to local councils has been linked to the "ridiculous" size of some local authorities and the low pay councillors receive for their work.